Do you feel like this when it comes to couponing?

 - Most stores will allow you to use a manufacturer’s coupon and a store coupon on the same item.
 This is called stacking coupons.

-- If the coupon value is greater than the item value, you may be able to make money on that item in some cases.
-In most cases, when stores will not allow an overage you can ask them to reduce the value of the coupon to simply make the item free.
+- If the coupon value is greater than the item value, in most cases, the store will reduce the value of the coupon to simply make the item free.
+The Walmart coupon policy states that if the coupon value exceeds the cost, they will offer the excess as cash or to be applied to the entire purchase.

 - In most cases, if there is a Buy One Get One Free sale, you can still use one coupon per item.